pbek/bitscope-mirror/README.md

 # Bitscope Mirror

 <http://bitscope.com/> seems to be down for a while.

-I gathered the packages I could find as a resource here.
+I gathered the packages I could find as a resource [here](./download).

+Pull requests welcome.